JamBur05/Higher-Lower/README.md

 ### MVC Architecture

 To structure the project in a clean and maintainable way, I followed the Model View Controller (MVC) design pattern.
-This separation of concerns also makes it easier to extend the game with new features, such as adding a any additional views, or game mechanics.
+This separation of concerns also makes it easier to extend the game with new features, such as adding any additional views, or game mechanics.

 Model: